Melania Trump Says ‘Gift Of Nature’ Can Heal Sick Kids But What About Insurance?

 — SugarCookie (@TxYankee33) March 1, 2017

-“We have to find a better way to talk to each other, to disagree with each other, to respect each other,” she said in campaign speech last year, as reported by Mother Jones.
+“We have to find a better way to talk to each other, to disagree with each other, to respect each other,” she said in a campaign speech last year, as reported by Mother Jones.
 “We must find better ways to honor and support the basic goodness of our children, especially in social media.
 It will be one of the main focuses of my work if I’m privileged enough to become your first lady.”

 But that was before the election.
 Now that she’s actually First Lady any evidence that Melania’s anti-bullying campaign is difficult to find.